flowplayer/flowplayer-ios/README.md

+# Official repository

+The official repository of the Flowplayer iOS SDK.

-# Migration from v2 to v3
+## Migration from v2 to v3

 **Module rename**